By Mark Callaghan - 27 November 2020

 Display confirmation in your workplace that you have made your workplace COVID-secure

-Provide PPE/facemasks to your employees if they request it, or if your risk assessment concludes that you should (otherwise, not necessary)
+Provide PPE/facemasks to your employees if they request it, or if your risk assessment concludes that you should.
+Otherwise, not necessary (except in businesses that are customer facing)

 At all times, act with reasonable care and ensure the health, safety and welfare of your employees as far as is reasonably practicable